Circulant ADMM-Net for Fast High-resolution DoA Estimation

 The corresponding parameter count per layer is thus $N+2$, and the computational cost is $2N\textrm{log}(N)$ operations for both training and inference, mainly dominated by the FFT and IFFT operations.
-The corresponding neural nertwork architecutre of a $T$-layer CADMM-Net network is shown in Fig. \ref{network}.
+The corresponding neural network architecture of a $T$-layer CADMM-Net network is shown in Fig. \ref{network}.
 In addition to being circulant, $\mathbf{B}=\mathbf{A}^{H}\mathbf{A}$ is also Hermitian, and so will be $(\mathbf{A}^{H}\mathbf{A}+\rho\mathbf{I})^{-1}$ since the Hermitian and inverse operators commute.
 A circulant Hermitian matrix is the complex extension of the circulant symmetric matrix and is highly structured as it can be fully characterized by only $\left \lfloor{N/2}\right \rfloor+1$ complex scalars.
-The vector $\mathbf{c}$ parameterizing a circulant Hermtian matrix $\mathbf{C}$ has the following form,
+The vector $\mathbf{c}$ parameterizing a circulant Hermitian matrix $\mathbf{C}$ has the following form,

 The input-output relationship for CHADMM-Net is then given by

 where the learnable parameters are ($\mathbf{w}^{(t)},\rho^{(t)},\beta^{(t)})$ and $\mathbf{w}^{(t)} \in \mathbb{C}^{N\times1}$ satisfies the constraint